Before You Hire Designers: How to Start a

-feasibility study provides critical physical planning recommendations
+The feasibility study provides critical physical planning

-process.
+the development process.
 Leisure Business Advisors LLC (LBA)

 by financing institutions and investors.

 The study provides market and financial analysis and projections.
-It

-critical that the designs are in line with
+development.
+It is critical that the designs are in line with

 guidelines need to be in place before construction and building

 can start.
 Designers, builders, and managers can all benefit from

 the guidance provided in the study.

 As part of the feasibility study, LBA can work closely with you in

-preparing the initial image package that would assist designers in the
+preparing the initial image package that would assist designers in

-could provide a walk-through description and conceptual
+stage.
+We could provide a walk-through description and conceptual

 images of your new theme park seen through the eyes of a typical